BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

 ###  What about Bob & Charlie?
 We'll have to do the same for them too, soo many terminals!
-Notice in the following we are using different ports in many of the commands
+Notice in the following we are using different ports in many of the commands.

  Open up a terminal and run `lnd` for `bob`